-Green Chile and Cheese Tamales are my absolute favorite flavor of homemade tamale!
-With a tender outer layer of masa harina, creamy Monterey Jack cheese, smoky green chiles and the crunch and sweetness of fresh corn, they’re irresistible!
-Fresh tamales are fun to assemble, cook in just minutes and freeze beautifully too.
+These Vegetarian Tamales with green chiles and cheese are my absolute favorite flavor of homemade tamale!
+Impossibly tender with creamy jack cheese, smoky green chiles and the sweetness of fresh corn in every bite, they’re irresistible!
+Fresh tamales are fun to assemble and freeze beautifully too.

 The first tamales I had were about the size of cigars, wrapped in something like parchment paper and pulled from a can.
 My mom wasn’t one for drive-thru eating, so this was her style of fast food.
 Sometimes, on a lazy evening, we would heat them in the oven with shredded cheddar over the top and call it dinner.

 Then, a little more than a decade ago I tried a traditionally made tamale, wrapped in a corn husk and steamed.
 As you’ve guessed, it was not at all like what we’d eaten from a can.
 Since then I’ve had it in mind to try making homemade tamales.
 But those little corn husk packets looked so fancy, so exotic.
 I assumed it would be an all day ordeal.

 Then a couple of weeks ago a friend loaned me The Kingston Hotel Cafe Cookbook, and I spotted a recipe for vegetarian tamales.
 It was finally time to give it a try.
 After a few attempts and some changes to the amounts and method, I ended up with just the kind of tamale I was after.

 I still think tamales look exotic, but I’m happy to tell you that they’re less difficult than they appear and are completely worth the effort.